Cephal0pod/cv-final-nerf/README.md

 # Simple LLFF “Horns” Neural Rendering Benchmark

-This repository contains PyTorch implementations and scripts for training and evaluating three neural rendering methods—NeRF and TensorRF—on the LLFF “Horns” dataset.
+This repository contains PyTorch implementations and scripts for training and evaluating two neural rendering methods—NeRF and TensoRF—on the LLFF “Horns” dataset.

 ---